Dollmaker (character): Barton Mathis

-As Batman crawls towards Commissioner Gordon, he discovers that the body is simply a "doll" of human body parts stitched together to resemble Commissioner Gordon.
-The Dollmaker announces his plans to make a doll of Batman's flesh and then sell it off to the highest bidder.
-Naturally, Batman resists and is forced to fight all of the Dollmaker's family with rapidly spreading paralysis in his body.
-With Jack-in-the-Box clinging to his back, Batman desperately leaps out a window to escape becoming too vulnerable in front of his enemy.
-Struggling to stand, he escapes while dragging the now-unconscious Jack-in-the-Box with him.
-At an abandoned hospital, a kidnapped Commissioner Gordon overhears his captor, the Dollmaker, explaining that he plans to remove his liver before beginning the doll process, because he must save a life before his can be taken.
+As Batman tries to rescue Commissioner Gordon from Dollmaker, he discovers that Gordon is a "doll" of human body parts stitched together to resemble Gordon.
+Dollmaker announces his plans to make a doll of Batman's flesh and then sell it off to the highest bidder.
+Batman resists and is forced to fight all of Dollmaker's family while dealing with rapidly spreading paralysis.
+Struggling to stand, Batman escapes while dragging Jack-in-the-Box with him.
+At an abandoned hospital, a kidnapped Gordon overhears Dollmaker explaining that he plans to remove his liver before beginning the doll process, because he must save a life before his can be taken.
 He expresses an interest in filming the procedure, as he has a personal vendetta against Gordon for killing his father.
-Commissioner Gordon is unaware of who the Dollmaker is talking about, but the Dollmaker tells Gordon that he is staring his own victim in the face - suggesting that the skin making up his new face actually belonged to Wesley Mathis.
-When Batman arrives at the hospital upon receiving a message from the Dollmaker, Batman hears the Dollmaker's voice and is attacked by Bentley, who chokes Batman into unconsciousness.
-When Batman awakens in a makeshift boxing ring, the Dollmaker then begins to auction Batman, who is hanging upside down near some Joker dolls.
+When Batman arrives at the hospital, he is attacked by Bentley, who chokes Batman into unconsciousness.